Security Measures in Student Housing

 There is a 24-hour reception desk at the entrance of the Metropolitan Hotel that provides around-the-clock security.

 Safety in a City

-Just as in any large city, it is important for students to take precautions to stay safe.
-While Kensington is a safe neighborhood, it is important for students to be mindful of their surroundings and follow basic safety principles.
+Just as in any city, it is important for students to take precautions to stay safe.
+It is important for students to be mindful of their surroundings and follow basic safety principles.

 - Use the buddy system and do not travel alone at night.